bendtherules/bendtherules.github.com/posts/function-name-binding.md

 Because there is **no named arrow function syntax**, this is very useful to create a arrow function which has a name.
 So, to create a named arrow function, you CAN'T do this - `hello() => {}`, only way is to define arrow function with some sort of assignment like - `hello = () => {}`.

 Also, if you are thinking that "*ehh, I will just set fn.name to whatever i want* after creating the function", that is not possible. `.name` property descriptor has `writeable: false`.
 So, if you try to set `.name` to some value, it will simply NOT affect the `name` (in non-strict) or throw `TypeError` (in strict mode).
-That is why you need to be aware of how each syntax decides the name.
+That is why you need to be aware of how each syntax decides the function name.

+## bound name

 # Method and object literal